 Indeed, the harsh economic situation in Tripoli, amplified by the hyperinflation, encourages child labor, as every Lebanese Lira earned is vital and many of the city's disadvantaged children are helping their families to survive.

 In Lebanon, however, starting from Grade one, all Sciences are officially taught in French or English but still many Lebanese children are facing major issues in their language capabilities.

-As a result of this language barrier many children from Syria:
+As a result of this language barrier many marginalized children in Tripoli:

-· Are demotivated in attending public school and have no resources to afford to catch up with private classes
+· Are demotivated in attending public schools and have no resources to afford to catch up with private classes

 · End up dropping out of school